home | what's new | other sitescontact | about

 a stellar spiritual literati, a pantheon of witnesses testifying to the primacy of authentic romantic love

-But, within the realm of authentic romance, though we mourn with Heloise and her "how much I have lost, beloved, in losing you," we must offer some small measure of deference, I think, to Elizabeth, the great artist and sage, the great wordsmith and evangelist of life and love.
+But, within the realm of authentic romance - though we mourn with Heloise, her "how much I have lost, beloved, in losing you," and with Emily, her terror” of love gone astray which she “could tell to none” - we must offer some small measure of deference, I think, to Elizabeth, the great artist and sage, the great wordsmith and evangelist, of the heart’s raptures.

 I am living for you now

-Her fervent assertions, an outpouring of innermost being, "how can it make me happy, such a thing as my life, it never made me happy without you," strike at the depths of our humanity, "what we stay alive for"; or, as Elizabeth, the once "drooping untrained honeysuckle," announced to Robert, "I am living for you now."
+Elizabeth's fervent assertions, an outpouring of inmost being, "how can it make me happy, such a thing as my life, it never made me happy without you," strike at the depths of our humanity, "what we stay alive for"; or, as the once "drooping untrained honeysuckle" announced to Robert, "I am living for you now."
 Is there another reason?

 a portal to knowing, a cosmic destiny unfurled, a splendiferous shining through